Find out what the Mayor, Leader and Cabinet do for Lambeth Council, and how to contact them. See which events the mayor will be attending.

 - working with the Young Lambeth Cooperative (YLC) to ensure young people are at the heart of decisions on the youth services provided in the borough. *education and schools.

 Deputy Leader for Jobs, Skills and Performance - Councillor Jack Hopkins

-Cllr Hopkins oversees the implementation of the administration’s manifesto commitments, core council strategies, including the Borough Plan and monitoring performance.
+Cllr Jack Hopkins will continue to lead on this portfolio until another councillor is appointed to the Cabinet.
+Cllr Hopkins oversees the implementation of the Administration’s manifesto commitments, core council strategies, including the Borough Plan and monitoring performance.